-Farm Credit Banking noninterest income increased \$7.5 million to \$9.2 million in the first three months of 2021 from \$1.7 million in the 2020 period.
-The increase primarily resulted from a higher level of prepayment fees from certain of our affiliated Associations, partially offset by losses on extinguishments of debt in the current period.
-The availability in the market of similarly tenored debt, coupled with the timing of prepayments, do not always allow us to fully offset the impact of prepayments in the same period.
-Higher loan prepayment activity at our affiliated Associations is the result of the continued low interest rate environment in 2021.
+Farm Credit Banking noninterest income decreased \$3.4 million to \$5.8 million in the first six months of 2021 from \$9.2 million in the 2020 period.
+The decrease primarily resulted from a higher level of losses on extinguishments of debt in the 2021 period that partially offset prepayment income from certain Associations.
+We generally offset the impact of prepayment fees with losses on similarly tenored debt instruments; however, the market availability of similarly tenored debt, coupled with the timing of prepayments, do not always allow us to fully offset the impact of prepayments in the same period.

-Operating expenses decreased \$0.6 million to \$10.2 million for the first three months of 2021 from \$10.8 million for the same prior-year period primarily due to a change in operating expense allocation methodology beginning in 2021.
+Operating expenses increased \$0.9 million to \$22.7 million for the first six months of 2021 from \$21.8 million for the same prior-year period primarily due to the higher level of Insurance Fund premiums assessed by the Insurance Corporation in 2021.
+While Insurance Fund premiums related to wholesale loans are passed directly to associations, a portion of premiums related to our liquidity investment portfolio is charged to the Farm Credit Banking operating segment.
+The increase was mostly offset by a change in operating expense allocation methodology beginning in 2021.
 Farm Credit Banking has no income tax expense as the earnings on its business activities are statutorily tax-exempt.